30 April, 2018

 Click here for the full Press Release

-The Board of Randall & Quilter Investment Holdings Ltd. (AIM:RQIH), the Bermuda based global program underwriting management and legacy acquisitions specialist, today held the Annual General Meeting referred to in the notice to shareholders of the Company dated 17 May …
+Following the announcement of the Group’s interim results on 19 September 2018, the Board of Randall & Quilter Investment Holdings Ltd. (AIM:RQIH) (“Company”), the Bermuda based global program underwriting management and legacy acquisitions specialist, is pleased to confirm that a …